Isotropix/r2c/Readme.md

 Don't forget to replace the paths.
-By default this will build the `R2C` library, the Redshift renderer example which uses it, and generate the documentation using Doxygen (provided everything was correctdly installed)
+By default this will build the `R2C` library, the Redshift renderer example which uses it, and generate the documentation using Doxygen (provided everything was correctly installed)

-You can disable building the documentation and/or the Redshift example module using:
+You can disable building the documentation and/or the Redshift example module using the following variable during configuration:

 - `-DBUILD_DOC=OFF`
 - `-DBUILD_REDSHIFT=OFF`